 I’ve been through some scary moments since becoming a mom.
 Between illnesses, food allergies, and various other dramas there has been plenty of fear and stress.
-But for sheer panic not much compares to when you lose your child in public.
+But for sheer panic not much compares to losing a child in public.

-I ran back up to the landing where I originally lost Ellie.
+I ran back up to the landing where I originally lost my daughter.
 This time I spotted a row of cubbies tucked back under the stairs.
 I ran towards them.
 Even faster when I spotted the purple sleeve of my daughter’s coat peeking out from behind the shelf.

 There she was crouched behind the shelf of cubbies.
 She stood and laughed.
 “Mom, I was hiding from you!”

 My head didn’t actually explode.
 But it definitely felt possible.
 I went from fear to relief to fury in under a minute.

 I hustled downstairs to the two teachers and let them know where I had found my daughter.
 Relief was evident on their faces.
 Then I marched us up to the parking lot and to the truck in silence.